My Child Has Special Educational Needs

 In addition, during the first three weeks at GIA all children’s abilities in reading, spelling and maths are assessed, and those found to have difficulties targeted for further help.

-The SENCo, class teachers and support staff all work together calling also on parental involvement.
+The SENDCo, class teachers and support staff all work together calling also on parental involvement.
 Partnership between home and school is vital if effective provision is to be made for children.

 The work is designed to allow children to develop at their own pace.
 In-class support for children most in need of help is provided